COVID-19 Update for Ethiopia

 November 26th, 2021: While in Europe in autumn 2021 the Covid-19 cases are increasing there most countries are facing a new wave, in Ethiopia cases are still very low.

 June 22nd, 2021: Ethiopia was hit by 2 waves of COVID-19 infections in summer 2020 and in March/April 2021.
 Totally the present numbers (22nd June 2021) show about 275,000 infections and 4.280 deaths, so relatively small numbers compared to a lot of other countries in Africa and especially on other continents.
-Currently the numbers are as low as they have never been since the beginning of the pandemic and not alarming with an average of 150 daily new infections.
+Currently, the numbers are as low as they have never been since the beginning of the pandemic and not alarming with an average of 150 daily new infections.
 Medical services are not overloaded and proper health care in the best hospitals in Addis Ababa is available.

 March 22nd, 2021: Within the last six weeks Ethiopia faces an increase in COVID cases as compared to other countries as well.
 Most cases occur in Addis Ababa whereas regions are less affected.
-There is a high probability of unreported cases as the number of total laboratory test is low.
+There is a high probability of unreported cases as the number of total laboratory tests is low.
 Testing is mainly done when people show symptoms.

 February 9th, 2021: Ethiopia was awarded by the World Travel & Tourism Council (WTTC) with the Safe Travels Stamp – the world’s first-ever global safety and hygiene stamp.
-This comes following major steps implemented by the Ministry of Culture and Tourism last year to ensure safety for residents, travelers, and workers and businesses in the tourism value chain, as Ethiopia reopened its borders to international visitors.
+This comes following major steps implemented by the Ministry of Culture and Tourism last year to ensure safety for residents, travelers, workers, and businesses in the tourism value chain, as Ethiopia reopened its borders to international visitors.
 Eligible businesses in Ethiopia such as hotels, restaurants, airlines, tour operators, restaurants, outdoor shopping, transportation, and airports, will be able to use the stamp once the health and hygiene protocols, outlined by WTTC, have been implemented.

 December 20th, 2020: The regulation of the mandatory 14 days quarantine has been lifted if a negative PCR test certificate is presented on arrival (SOURCE: governmental e-visa website).